ibrahimxq/Arduino-Bambu-RFID-Tag-Guide/README.md

-# Bambu Lab RFID Tag Guide With Arduino
+# Bambu Lab Experimental RFID Tag Guide With Arduino
-This guide provides a basic overview of how to decrypt and read your tags using an Arduino RC522 sensor.
+This experimental guide provides a basic overview of how to decrypt and read your tags using an Arduino RC522 sensor.

 [View Collection of Tags](https://github.com/queengooborg/Bambu-Lab-RFID-Library)

 ## Requirements

-- A computer running macOS or Linux, or a Windows computer with a WSL installation
+- A computer running macOS or Linux, or a Windows computer.
 - Python 3.6 or higher
 - Bambu Lab Filament spool **or** the related tags
 - Arduino IDE
 - RC522 RFID sensor
-- Arduino or ESP32 `(not tested)`
+- Arduino or ESP32 **(not tested)**

-I you are trying to find a cost-effective way to decrypt and read or write on your Bambu RFID Tags, you can use the RC522 sensor for Arduinos and ESP32 `(not tested)`.
+I you are trying to find a cost-effective way to decrypt and read or write on your Bambu RFID Tags, you can use the RC522 sensor for Arduinos and ESP32 **(not tested)**.
 This code is still in progress, so contributions would help improve this repository.

-The only way I found out to decrypt and read or write on the Bambu RFID tags is first find out the B keys and then using them to write the default keys `(FFFFFFFFFFFF)` which is recommended because if you are planning to use the code in `Examples` in `Arduino IDE`, what i have seen is that it can't dump the data until you have the right keys in the tag.
-After that, you can use the `DumpInfo` code in the `Examples` in the `Arduino IDE`.
+The only way I found out to decrypt and read or write on the Bambu RFID tags is first find out the B keys and then using them to write the default keys `(FFFFFFFFFFFF)` which is recommended because if you are planning to use the code in **Examples** in **Arduino IDE**, what i have seen is that it can't dump the data until you have the right keys in the tag.
+After writing the default keys, you can use the `DumpInfo.ino` code in the **Examples** in the **Arduino IDE** to dump the data.

 # Hacking a Bambu Lab Tag and readout its data
 Here is where you have the way to derive and read the data of the tags.
 ### Deriving the keys
-A way to derive the keys from the UID of an RFID tag was discovered, which unlocked the ability to scan and scrape RFID tag data without sniffing, as well as with other devices like the Flipper Zero.
-A script is included in the repository to derive the keys from the UID of a tag.
-This script is from the [Bambu-Research-Group / RFID-Tag-Guide](https://github.com/Bambu-Research-Group/RFID-Tag-Guide)
+A way to derive the keys from the UID of an RFID tag was discovered, which unlocked the ability to scan and scrape RFID tag data without sniffing.
+TO find the UID of the Tag, you can use the [DumpInfo.ino](DumpInfo.ino) to find the UID.
+To derive the keys, a script is included in the repository to derive the keys from the UID of a tag.
+This script is originally from the [Bambu-Research-Group / RFID-Tag-Guide](https://github.com/Bambu-Research-Group/RFID-Tag-Guide)

 ````python